 Barry Bonds Before and After

 Bonds was indicted on perjury and obstruction of justice charges in November 2007 for lying under oath during his testimony to a federal grand jury about his steroid use.
 His obstruction charge was later overturned in the Ninth U.S. Circuit Court of Appeals that cited his "rambling, non-responsive answer" during testimony.

-A-Rod isn’t eligible until 2021, and Bonds and Clemens may never be Hall of Famers.
+A-Rod is eligible this year, and Bonds and Clemens may never be Hall of Famers.
 Much like St. Louis Cardinals slugger Mark McGwire, who was not elected after 10 years on the ballot, they all were connected to steroid use and performance-enhancing drugs.

 Bonds needs 75 percent of the vote to earn his, in my opinion, rightful place inside the National Baseball Hall of Fame at Cooperstown.

 For better or worse, Barry Bonds changed baseball history.
-Whether his head size irks you or not, there’s no denying that his time in the majors was exciting, fun and made us all enjoy the long ball even more.
+He's one of the best players ever, even if he did have a little help from PEDs.
+Whether his head size irks you or not, there's no denying that his time in the majors was exciting, fun and made us all enjoy the long ball even more.